microsoft/powercat-automation-kit/README.md

 If you want to learn more about what's in the latest release of the CoE Starter Kit, you can check out our  **[closed Milestones](https://github.com/microsoft/automation-kit/milestones?state=closed)**.
 This will list both bug fixes as new features that were introduced with the latest version.

-If you want to learn more about what the CoE Starter Kit team is planning, check out our **[open Milestones](https://github.com/microsoft/automation-kit/milestones?state=open)**.
+If you want to learn more about what the CoE Starter Kit team is planning, check out our **[Open Milestones](https://github.com/microsoft/powercat-automation-kit/milestones?state=open)**.
 We use CoE Starter Kit - _Month_ 2022 to plan our next release, and Automation Kit - Backlog for our unprioritized feature requests.
 Please comment or upvote feature requests by using reactions.

 ## Report a Bug or submit a Feature Request